haliltunc/devextreme-datagrid-clipboard/README.md

 ## Documentation

-For detailed usage instructions and examples, please refer to the [examples](examples) directory.
+For detailed usage instructions and examples, please refer to the [docs](docs) directory.

 ## Changelog